 Onward To Victory provides a look back at the history of Notre Dame Hockey and behind-the-scenes access to the Fighting Irish as they prepare for the Compton Family Ice Arena dedication game against rival Boston College.

-Tom Nevala is in his 24th year as a member of the athletics administration at the University of Notre Dame and currently serves as senior associate athletics director for business operations, as well as general manager for the Compton Family Ice Arena.
+Tom Nevala is in his 25th year as a member of the athletics administration at the University of Notre Dame and currently serves as senior associate athletics director for business operations.
 In his present role he oversees all financial matters for the Notre Dame athletics department.
-Nevala also oversees the operations, programming and financial matters of the Compton Family Ice Arena, which opened in October 2011.

 Nevala previously spent five years as associate athletics director from 2005 to 2009, while spending the five years before that as assistant athletics director for business operations.

-Nevala played a key role for the athletics department from 2008 through 2011, as member of the team that developed the concept, the final design and then oversaw construction of the Compton Family Ice Arena.
+Nevala played a key role for the athletics department from 2008 through 2011 as a member of the team that developed the concept, the final design and then oversaw construction of the Compton Family Ice Arena.

 During the 1999-2000 academic year Nevala coordinated the effort to form the Notre Dame alumni football team that traveled to Germany in July of 2000 and defeated the Hamburg Blue Devils in the Charity Bowl.
 He also served as tournament director of the 1997 BIG EAST Men's Golf Championship.